GoogleCloudPlatform/ml-on-gcp/gce/survival-training/README-tf-estimator.md

     --batch-norm-epsilon 0.00001
 ```

-For the hyperparameters, these are the default values provided by the trainer CLI, but we include them here explicitly so that it is easy to adapt this guide to training with different hyperparameters.

-Now we have to settle the matter of `--data-dir` and `--job-dir`.
+Now we only have to settle the matter of `--data-dir` and `--job-dir`.

 ### Data